-In specifications (4), (5), and (6), we restrict our attention to just immigrants in an attempt to make the treatment and control groups more comparable.
-When we do this, the estimated difference between educational attainment for Asian immigrant Dragons and non-Dragons increases to between 0.6 and 0.7 years.
-We interpret this as significant support for the increased "fortune" of Dragon-year children.
+In specifications (4), (5), and (6) we restrict our attention to just immigrants in an attempt to make the treatment and control groups more comparable.
+When we do this, the estimated difference between educational attainment for Asian immigrant dragons and immigrant non-dragons increases to between 0.54 and 0.60 years.
+We interpret this as significant support for the increased "fortune" of dragon year children.

-We also ran a version of the specification described by equation (1) in which we included a vector of interactions between Asian and all of the birth years.
-We then did an F-test of the null hypothesis that the coefficients on the interaction terms for all years other than 1976 were equal to zero.
-This test fails to reject the null at the 0.18 confidence level, thereby supporting the notion that only the 1976 Dragon year has an effect on Asian educational outcomes.
+We also ran a version of the specification described by Eq.
+(1) in which we included a vector of interactions between Asian and all of the birth years.
+We then did an F-test of the null hypothesis that the coefficients on the interaction terms for all years other than 1976 were equal to 0.
+This test fails to reject the null at the 0.25 confidence level, thereby supporting the notion that only the 1976 dragon year has an effect on Asian educational outcomes.